 How to Close an LLC in the U.S. in 2023

-The process of liquidation of LLC in the USA is almost the same throughout the country, although there are slight differences, depending on the state of registration.
+The process of liquidation of LLC in the USA is almost the same throughout the country.
+However, there are slight differences depending on the registration state.
 It is important to take into account all the legal requirements.

-For example, if you need to close a foreign LLC in the USA in 2023, which was registered in different states, the documents for liquidation must be filed in each of them.
-Otherwise, the LLC in the ignored region will be considered active with all the ensuing consequences.
+For example, if you need to close a foreign LLC in the USA in 2023, registered in different states, the documents for liquidation must be filed in each of these states.
+Otherwise, the LLC will be considered active with all the ensuing consequences.

 Grounds for closing an LLC